 A BA degree (Bachelor of Arts) and a BS degree (Bachelor of Science) are both bachelor’s degrees requiring a minimum of four years of undergraduate education, so what is the difference between BA vs BS degree?

 As many students embark on their journey through post-secondary education they have to decide what type of degree they are seeking and why.
 There are hundreds of options for degree emphasis and they fall under one of two categories either a B.A. or a B.S.
 Oftentimes students decide on a college major without even considering the category that major falls under.
+Some students are looking for the cheapest bachelor’s degree or the fastest bachelor’s degree online.
 While both may be four-year undergraduate degrees there is a difference between BA and BS.
 To fully understand the scope of the differences look at what the focus of each degree provides.

 What is a Bachelor of Arts degree?